 This terrible conflict blasted a gaping hole through the family histories of millions of people across the world.
 The long legacy of war, mass murder or genocide is always one of lives unlived, opportunities unrealised and human suffering extending far beyond the broken branches of a family tree.

 These individual human tragedies are the minuscule particles of a great tragedy; tiny tears in the ripped fabric of a world.
 To understand a war, we need to understand the social and political forces which brought it about; to translate from the motives and actions of millions of individuals to the motives and actions of their states, societies and armies.
 The individual and the social are different levels but they are connected.
 So, where we can, we should also ‘translate back’ and remember some of the individual victims and the human stories which contribute to the meta-narrative of a war.
-This remembering is a necessary pre-requisite for analysing and understanding – and then, perhaps, of imagining better ways to deal with conflict.
+This remembering is a necessary first step towards analysing and understanding – and then finding better ways to deal with conflict.

 Lambert, Lyon and Patrick Playfair